carteakey/carteakey.github.io/_posts/2021-09-11-challenges-to-ai-ml-based-search-engines-era.md

 ---
-title: "Challenges to AI-ML based search engines"
+title: "Challenges to AI-ML-based search engines"

 date: 2021-09-11

 tags: [ai privacy gdpr]

 excerpt: "Do privacy laws have an impact?"
 ---